nitin-dominic/NR/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
 description: Papers are arranged in a descending chronological order based on their publication year.
-You can also find my publications on Google Scholar too.
+You can also find my publications on Google Scholar.
 nav: true
 nav_order: 1
 ---